Jacky-lim-data-analyst/prompt_engineering_workshop/README.md

 - Subscribe to [OpenAI API](https://platform.openai.com/docs/api-reference/introduction).
 GPT models developed by OpenAI will be used throughout the workshop.

 # Data source
 We need Kaggle dataset ([Edmunds-Consumer Car Ratings and Reviews](https://www.kaggle.com/datasets/ankkur13/edmundsconsumer-car-ratings-and-reviews)) for the RAG demo.
 Make sure you have a Kaggle account and sign up for one if you are new to Kaggle.
+Download the dataset and place it in your working directory.

 ## Jupyter notebook on local device
 Download & unzip the dataset and place all the csv file on the virtual environment.